Discover the best practices for detecting and preventing data exfiltration attacks on your business or organization.

 • Software or proprietary algorithms.

-It’s difficult to say how often data exfiltration is successful, but we do know that the methods used to carry out data exfiltration are on the rise.
-Phishing in particular is becoming a ubiquitous method to steal organization’s data.
+It’s difficult to say how often data exfiltration is booming, but we know that the methods used to carry out data exfiltration are rising.
+Phishing is becoming a ubiquitous method to steal an organization’s data.

 Phishing was the leading cause of complaints to the FBI in 2020; the agency also says that phishing incidents more than doubled from the previous year.
-The number of recorded personal data breaches increased from around 38,000 to more than 45,000.
+Recorded personal data breaches increased from around 38,000 to more than 45,000.

-A data exfiltration attack is a security breach that occurs when your company’s data is copied, transferred, or retrieved from a computer or server without authorization.
-Such attacks are difficult to detect, as they involve the transfer or moving of data within and outside your company’s network, and they usually mimic typical network traffic.
+A data exfiltration attack is a security breach when your company’s data is copied, transferred, or retrieved from a computer or server without authorization.
+Such attacks are difficult to detect, as they involve transferring or moving data within and outside your company’s network and usually mimic typical network traffic.

-Oftentimes this close resemblance means that incidents go unnoticed until after the data exfiltration succeeds, which means they can result in substantial data losses.
-The best way to prevent data exfiltration is to understand the most common data exfiltration techniques so you can better prepare your organization against them.
+This close resemblance often means that incidents go unnoticed until after the data exfiltration succeeds, which can result in substantial data losses.
+The best way to prevent data exfiltration is to understand the most common techniques to better prepare your organization against them.

 Most Common Data Exfiltration Techniques

-There are countless motives and methods for data exfiltration, but most attempts can be grouped into two categories: data exfiltration by someone inside your organization, and data exfiltration by someone outside your organization.
+There are countless motives and methods for data exfiltration.
+Still, most attempts can be grouped into two categories: data exfiltration by someone inside your organization and data exfiltration by someone outside your organization.

-Data exfiltration by insiders occurs when company data has been shared by a member of your company with people or organizations outside your company.
+Data exfiltration by insiders occurs when a company member shares company data with people or organizations outside your company.
 In many cases, these insiders have easy access to your company data, know workarounds to access your data, or have the technical know-how to infiltrate your secure systems to steal your data.

-Data exfiltration by outsiders occurs when company data has been stolen by someone from outside your organization.
-These attacks are usually carried out remotely, but can encompass several techniques that we will now explore.
+Data exfiltration by outsiders occurs when someone has stolen company data from outside your organization.
+These attacks are usually carried out remotely but can encompass several techniques that we will now explore.

 Email